Low Liver Enzymes: what does it mean?

 A high liver enzyme often means ongoing excess damage to the liver cells.

-Low liver enzymes mean either low levels of liver cell turnover or the depletion of the liver cells (as with end-stage liver disease).
+Low liver enzymes mean either low liver cell turnover levels or the liver cells depletion (as with end-stage liver disease).

 The possible causes of low liver enzymes differ according to the condition of your liver.